kenmoini/kenmoini.com/site/content/en/post/2024/02/plex-n-pals.md

 ## Service Configuration

-Once all the serivces are available you should be able to access them either directly at their exposed ports, or ideally via the DNS records for each service - that is after all the whole point of using HAProxy, a reverse proxy that can be used for simple domains without remembering what app is on what port.
+Once all the serivces are started you should be able to access them either directly at their exposed ports, or ideally via the DNS records for each service - that is after all the whole point of using HAProxy, a reverse proxy that can be used for simple domains without remembering what app is on what port.
 So to start configuring services and connecting them together I proceeded in the following order:

 1. Setup Sabnzbd with *news readers*
 2. Setup Deluge for integration, labels, and remote access